Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 Before adding a vendor to the Voice Gateway, you need to create it.
 To do this, use the [custom-speech-example](https://github.com/Cognigy/custom-speech-example/tree/main) template on GitHub.
-Using the same template, you can customize an existing vendor, such as Google.
+Using the same template, you can customize vendors that are provided in it as examples, such as Google, AssemblyAI, and Vosk, or create a new one.
 After you have created the custom provider, deploy it on a server, for example, in the AWS Cloud, then copy the address of the custom provider for use in the Voice Gateway.